Chinese Tutor App - Posit UXD Workshop Project

 Caveats

-On the one hand learning to read and write Chinese characters is often secondary to achieving a practical level of oral proficiency for many people.
+On the one hand, learning to read and write Chinese characters is often secondary to achieving a practical level of oral proficiency for many people.

 On the other hand, the written characters are a unique part of the language.
 They are visible everywhere and being able to make sense of them helps one understand a Chinese environment better.
-So some new teaching approaches introduce the characters very early in the learning process.
-Learning the radicals allows one to connect to the ancient meanings behind characters by seeing the glyphs through their components, and knowing the connections between components.

-It's worth asking if knowing the etymology is important?
-The ancient meanings are not clear in the modern version of the components and the meaning have been totally forgotten.
 While it appears to make sense to focus on a subset of characters first and build up, there are different opinions about which characters to start with and how to progress from single characters to the more complicated ones.

 The two videos below by Eisel Mazard are the best illustrations of the issues about the Kanxi radical approach.